 Number of Employees

-More employees means greater employer's liability exposure.
-Painters face high injury rates from falls, particularly when using ladders and scaffolding.
-Each additional worker increases your risk profile.
+More workers increase workers compensation and employer liability exposure.
+Painters face high injury rates from falls, and each additional employee adds to your overall risk profile.

 📋